Smoothed Separable Nonnegative Matrix Factorization: Numerical experiments

 In \cref{tab:xphsu}, we report results from the experiments.
 We observe that, when $p>1$, the result is always improved.
-When $p$ is too large, however, the solution can be worse.
+When $p$ is too large, however, the solution can be worse than for $p=1$, as expected.
 We observe that the best $p$ varies between the algorithms.
 For example, with Terrain, ALLS and SVCA perform best with $p=1000$ while SSPA performs best with $p=100$.
-This difference is expected, as the algorithms have different robustness to noise, they need to average on different numbers of data points. {Also, different endmembers generally have different numbers of nearby points, so there is no value of $p$ that would be always ideal for a given data set.} Larger values of $p$ seem to give more stable results, as it produces solutions with smaller deviations.
+Larger values of $p$ seem to give more stable results, as it produces solutions with smaller deviations.
 SVCA outperforms ALLS in all cases.
 SSPA performance is comparable to SVCA, and generally produces a better result than the median of SVCA, but never better than the best result obtained by SVCA.

 In a few cases, SSPA produces solutions with a large error, for example in San Diego for $p=100$ and Terrain for $p=1000$.
-We believe this behavior to originate from small groups points with a very large norm, that could correspond to a rare material or to interference.
+We believe this behavior to originate from small groups of points with a very large norm, that could correspond to a rare material or to interference.

 In \cref{fig:xphsu2}, we compare SVCA and SSPA using either the median or the mean for the unmixing of the hyperspectral image Urban, with a varying $p$.
-We observe that $p>1$ always improves the results.
+We observe that $p>1$ always leads to better results for all algorithms and all data sets.
 Also, the median aggregation almost always gives better results than the mean.
 While the curves are not as regular as with synthetic data, we observe a similar tendency that the solution improves when $p$ grows, until a certain point or zone after which it worsens again.
 However, SSPA-med has an irregular behaviour for $p=200$.
 This can be explained by the fact that SSPA is a greedy algorithm, so if it makes a bad choice in the first iterations, it will likely never compensate.
 Also, it is deterministic, so the error is not averaged over several runs.